 Declension of plural nouns in the genitive case.
-Zero ending of the genitive plural.
+Zero ending genitive plural.
 The genitive case of masculine plural nouns and nouns that are used only in the plural. h

-In the practical application of the nominative plural of nouns, students often face the problem of correct spelling of endings.
+When using the nominative plural of nouns in practice, students often face the problem of writing endings correctly.
 The article provides the basic rules, exceptions to them and examples of spelling endings in such a case.

-In the nominative plural, nouns do not retain the declension differences characteristic of singular nouns and have endings -s(s), -and I).
-Nouns I. p. in the plural have the same syntactic meaning as in the singular, and answer questions Who?
+In the nominative plural case, nouns do not retain the differences in declensions characteristic of singular nouns, and have endings -s(s), -and I).
+I. p. nouns in the plural have the same syntactic meaning as in the singular and answer questions Who?
 What?

 Examples of nominative plural forms are presented in the table: